ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 In other cases the program will check the time running in the clock and on the NTP server so now and then and update the RTC clocks.
 The DS3231 time module must be installed and being used to show a realistic time.

-### = = Display the permanent stored memory values in Mem
+### = = Display a permanent memory values in Mem
-=  will print the values stored in the permanent memory of the ESP32.
+=  will print the values stored in the permanent memory of the Arduino.

 ### 123456 Set time in RTC module
 Enter the time as 152300 hhmmss.
 Same as T152300